dszakallas/kustomize-plugins/README.md

 ### Fields (YqTransform)

-- `spec.expression`: A yq expression to apply to the selected fields.
+- `spec.source.expression`: A yq expression to apply to the selected fields.
 The expression operates on each selected field independently.
+- `spec.source.vars`: (Optional) A list of variables to be made available in the yq expression.
+  - `name`: The name of the variable.
+  - `sourceValue`: A string containing a YAML value to be used as the variable's value.
+  - `source`: A selector to another resource to be used as the variable's value.
 - `spec.targets`: A list of target selectors to identify which fields should be transformed.
 - `spec.targets.select`: A selector to identify the target resources.
 It supports fields like `group`, `version`, `kind`, `name`, and `namespace`.